 - 'Second or Further Qualification fee' will apply if you already have a post-school qualification

 - The 'Apprenticeship fee' will apply if you are a registered apprentice and will be capped at $2,000

 - Foundation Skills student fees will be $220-$320, or $80 if you are eligible for concession

 Remember, there are lots of different paths to a TAFE NSW qualification that employers recognise and value.
 A Smart and Skilled place in a course is not the only way you can get your dream job.
 If you are not eligible for government-subsidised training, or the limited places are already filled, talk to TAFE NSW staff about fee for service courses, payment options and whether you are eligible for a VET Student Loans loan.

-If you are enrolling in Diplomas, Advanced Diplomas or select Certificate IV courses, you may be eligible to access a Commonwealth VET-FEE Help loan to repay when your income reaches a certain threshold.
+If you are enrolling in Diplomas, Advanced Diplomas or select Certificate IV courses, you may be eligible to access a VET Student Loan to repay when your income reaches a certain threshold.

 Find out more Fee Information.

 Don't forget to get your Unique Student Identifier (USI)

 A Unique Student Identifier or USI